 Consider these questions:

-- How would you rate the quality of your 1:1 sessions with your sales reps?
+- How would you rate the quality of your one-on-one coaching sessions with your sales reps?

-- Are you currently working on a specific skill with each of your reps?
+- Are you currently working to develop a specific selling skill with each of your reps?

 - Do you spend more time coaching or playing parent to your reps?

-4. Sales rep needs support because they’re going through a personal crisis.
+4. Underperforming sales rep needs support because they’re going through a personal crisis.

 At some point in the past, your sales rep may have performed well.
 However, they’re in a slump and you’re not sure what to do.
 You may need to probe a bit to find out if there are any external factors affecting their performance.
 If you have a good relationship, ask if there are any personal issues they might be facing that they feel free to discuss.
 If so, take appropriate steps to support them.
 You can read about some ways to support your sales reps here.

-5. Sales rep is not wired for their sales role and would be better suited for a different sales role.
+5. Underperforming sales rep is not wired for their sales role and would be better suited for a different sales role.

-6. Sales rep is not wired for sales at all but is better suited for a non-sales role in your company.
+6. Underperforming sales rep is not wired for sales at all but is better suited for a non-sales role in your company.

-7. Sales rep is not a good fit for your company so terminate them.
+7. Underperforming sales rep is not a good fit for your company.

 Some underperforming sales reps should have never been hired at your company.
 Unfortunately, they were and you’ve had to suffer the consequences of that decision.
-There is no reason to keep them on board draining your resources and adversely affecting team morale.
-These are not pleasant decisions but must be made to preserve your company’s reputation.
+There is no reason to keep them while they drain your resources and adversely affecting team morale.
+These are not pleasant decisions but must be made to preserve your company’s morale and reputation.